There are several activities you must do when planning your project. You must do these before you start collecting any personal data in your research.

 Set up your file storage, access and retention label

-- A Workplace (SharePoint) site
+- A new Workplace (SharePoint) site

 Request your file storage (DfE users only)